Independent African news, markets, culture and politics.

 Mexico Cuts Growth Forecast For 2025 • Channels Television

 Mexico has revised its economic growth forecast for 2025, citing uncertainty and aggressive trade policies from its main trading partner, the United States.
-The country’s finance ministry has reduced its growth outlook to 0.5-1.5 percent, down from the 1.5-2.3 percent forecast in April.
-This revision is more in line with market expectations and forecasts by the Bank of Mexico, which predicted growth of 0.4-0.6 percent.
+The finance ministry has lowered its outlook to 0.5‑1.5 percent, down from the 1.5‑2.3 percent range projected in April.
+This revision aligns more closely with market expectations and the Bank of Mexico’s forecast of 0.4‑0.6 percent growth.
 The Mexican economy, the second largest in Latin America, expanded 1.2 percent in 2024.

-The US has imposed tariffs on Mexican products, including automobiles and steel, threatening bilateral trade that exceeded $800 billion last year.
+The United States has imposed tariffs on Mexican products, including automobiles and steel, threatening bilateral trade that exceeded $800 billion last year.
 Mexico’s finance ministry attributes the reduced growth forecast to these trade policies, which have created uncertainty and affected the country’s economy.

-Despite the current challenges, the Mexican government predicts the economy will grow between 1.8 and 2.8 percent in 2026, above market and central bank expectations.
-The finance ministry believes the economy will continue to show resilience due to strong household consumption, domestic investment, and the country’s strategic position in global value chains.
+Despite the current challenges, the government predicts the economy will grow between 1.8 and 2.8 percent in 2026, above market and central‑bank expectations.
+The finance ministry expects resilience to stem from strong household consumption, domestic investment, and Mexico’s strategic position in global value chains.
+The central bank, however, forecasts growth of 1.1 percent.

-The central bank forecast growth of 1.1 percent.
-In addition to the revised growth forecast, the finance ministry announced that 3 percent of GDP would be allocated in 2026 to social programs that will directly benefit almost 82 percent of families in Mexico.
-A cash transfer program for vulnerable sectors is a cornerstone of President Claudia Sheinbaum’s economic plan.
+In addition to the revised growth outlook, the finance ministry announced that 3 percent of GDP will be allocated in 2026 to social programs that will directly benefit almost 82 percent of Mexican families.
+A cash‑transfer program for vulnerable sectors is a cornerstone of President Claudia Sheinbaum’s economic plan.
+These measures aim to support vulnerable groups and promote economic growth as Mexico navigates the challenges posed by U.S. trade policies.

 Scroll to Top